 You can set up the Kafka PostgreSQL connection with the Debezium PostgreSQL connector/image using the following steps:

-To connect Kafka to PostgreSQL, you will have to download and install Kafka, either on standalone or distributed mode.
-You can check out the following links & follow Kafka’s official documentation, that will help you get started with the installation process:
+To connect Kafka to Postgres, you must download and install Kafka in standalone or distributed mode.
+You can check out the following links & follow Kafka’s official documentation, which will help you get started with the installation process:

-Confluent provides users with a diverse set of in-built connectors that act as the data source and sink, and help users transfer their data via Kafka.
+Confluent provides users with diverse in-built connectors that act as the data source and sink and help users transfer their data via Kafka.
 One such connector/image that lets users connect Kafka with PostgreSQL is the Debezium PostgreSQL Docker Image.

 To install the Debezium Docker that supports connecting PostgreSQL with Kafka, go to the official Github project of Debezium Docker and clone the project on your local system.